Kenneth Udjus

-Kenneth Udjus (born 2 July 1983 in Kristiansand) is a Norwegian football goalkeeper who plays for Asker.
+Kenneth Udjus (born 2 July 1983) is a Norwegian professional footballer who plays as a goalkeeper for Asker.

 Youth career

-He played as a defender as a junior in IK Start, until Thomas Gill discovered his goalkeeping abilities by chance when Udjus was 17.
+Udjus played as a defender as a junior in IK Start, until Thomas Gill discovered his goalkeeping abilities by chance when Udjus was 17.

 In the 2012 season he kept a clean sheet for 558 minutes, which at the time was a record in the Norwegian top division.
 The record has since been broken by Sondre Rossbach (730 minutes).

 Other

 He is the grandson of the Norwegian politician Ragnar Udjus.